Fliplet/fliplet-cli/docs/API/fliplet-notifications.md

   }
 })

-// Manually add an array of notifications instance.addNotifications([
+// Manually add an array of notifications to the list instance.addToStream([
   {
     createdAt: moment().format(),
     data: {